uurtech/Laravel_Test/README.md

 ## About Task

+Please create a fork with this repo and share your repository via email.

 Testing User Login with these three conditions.
 - User Credentials are correct
 - User Credentials are not correct